-The Trevor Arms is a Grade II listed building which was a significant coaching inn in its day.
+The Trevor Arms is a Grade II listed building that was a significant coaching inn in its day.
 It also consists of a stable block which has since been converted into several guest rooms.

 Room 30 is said to have a powerful vortex that serves as a portal to the underworld.
 Some visitors have reported it contains a strange energy.
 Other spirits include a cavalier, a young girl and a woman that sits by the fire in the bar area.
 Some guests have reported seeing drawers open by themselves.

 One of the more colourful stories involves a Victorian man with muttonchop sideboards and wearing a leather apron.
-A resident who saw him after hours asked him to leave to which the man replied ‘make me’ before vanishing.
+A resident who saw him after hours asked him to leave to which the man replied “make me” before vanishing.
 Rumours are he haunts the stables after being killed by a kick to the head from a horse.

 Pen y Lan Hall, Ruabon

 Pen y Lan Hall is another Grade II listed gothic building built in 1690 by the founder of Lloyds Bank.
 The hall is said to contain several ghosts.
-Many of them children and the screams of a crying baby can be heard in the dead of night.
+Many of them are children and the screams of a crying baby can be heard in the dead of night.
 Guests report the sound of footsteps and voices coming from empty rooms.

 The investigation also revealed via a medium that there were two female spirits called Annette and Katherine in the room.
 Annette recalled choking at the table that the group sat around.
 Soon afterwards, the sound of music was heard playing through one of the recording machines for several seconds.
-The spirits successfully answered other questions, including where they were from, what age they were, what house number they lived at and also the name of their cat: Waffles!
+The spirits successfully answered other questions, including where they were from, what age they were, what house number they lived at and also the name of the cat Waffles!

 A paranormal investigation group has also taken some ghostly images.
 The first image shows what appears to be a young boy in black staring out of a window.
-Another one captured in the grounds of the home features the ghostly face of a young girl.
-Her with eyes, nose and mouth are clearly visible.
+Another one captured on the grounds of the home features the ghostly face of a young girl.
+Her eyes, nose and mouth are clearly visible.

 Plas Teg is an imposing and hugely impressive Jacobean property sitting rather imperiously on the A541 from Wrexham to Buckley.
 It is known as the most haunted house in Wales and they hold regular ghost hunts plus weekly tours.